HadiyaKrishna16/HadiyaKrishna16/README.md

 - ✅ Build 2–3 full-stack MERN apps
 - 🌍 Contribute to Open Source Projects (Hacktoberfest & more)
-- ✍️ Publish blogs & tech tutorials on GitHub and LinkedIn
 - 🌐 Launch my personal portfolio and keep it updated

 ---